-If done correctly, packshots can be a reliable source of extra income if you know how to set them up and shoot them to perfection in minutes instead of hours.
+Packshots can be a reliable source of extra income – if you know how to set them up and shoot them to perfection in minutes instead of hours.

-To start, Karl discusses what backgrounds he prefers to use for these simple white-on-white product shots before getting into the minimalistic, but effective three-light setup he uses for this type of work.
+In this packshot photography class, Karl discusses his preferred backgrounds for these white-on-white product shots before getting into the simple but effective three-light setup he uses for this type of work.

 You’ll see how he achieves white backgrounds for product photography, how he avoids flare and controls excess light, how he prevents overexposing his shot, and how he uses just one light and a reflector to light the product itself.